Dzenly/tia/readme.md

 The engine is ready to use, but requires adding:
 * more wrappers for Selenium actions.
 * more API for ExtJs actions.
+* more means for exploration of ExtJs applications.
 * more assertions.
 * more compatibility with continues integration systems.
 * more documentation.